kalibera/rchk/README.md

 rchk is now regularly used to check [CRAN packages](https://github.com/kalibera/cran-checks/tree/master/rchk).

-The tools can be used from a pre-built Singularity container on Linux systems.
+The tools can be used from a pre-built singularity container on Linux systems.
 To check R package `jpeg`, one needs to do

 ```